ErwanLent/CloudNES-Server/README.md

 Cloud NES - Server Logic
 ===============

 ####*This project was made in 36 hours at LA Hacks hackathon.
-This repository is for the tcp server-sided logic only.*
+This repository is the tcp server-sided logic only.*

 For the iOS app repository, please visit: https://github.com/joelgreen/MegaSegaController